tchagnon/eng-cards/README.md

 **Update App Display Name**

-One commone issue folks run into is that they create a project only to out that your display name isn't what you want.
+One common issue folks run into is that they create a project only to find out that their display name isn't what they wanted.
 I'll often see people renaming and refactoring their entire project name to show the proper display name.
-You'll be happy to know that there is a key you can add tto your project info plist.
+You'll be happy to know that there is a key you can add to your project info plist to fix this problem.
 Add a new key Bundle display name.

 ![xcode-tip-1](images/xcode-tip-1.jpg)